Bubba-Dave/My-Portfolio/README.md

 ## See the full Portfolio!

-### Copy and Paste the link below into prefered browser to see the full portfolio!
+### Copy and Paste the link below into preferred browser to see the full portfolio!

 ```html
 https://bubba-dave.github.io/my-portfolio/